DELIVERY THROUGHOUT NORTH AMERICA!

 Lead can be found in the drinking system following the dissolution of lead already present in the pipes and in the solders.
 In the 1940s and 1950s, it was not uncommon to see lead pipes being installed.

-However, the National Plumbing Code now limits their use.
+However, the National Plumbing Code now limits its use.

-For lead consumption to have a real effect on health, it must be regular, long-term or in high concentrations.
+For lead consumption to have a real effect on health, it must be regular, long-term or in high concentration.
 Such consumption could cause vomiting, anemia and dizziness4.
-However, for occasional consumption and in low concentrations, the health risks are slim5.
+However, for occasional consumption and low concentration, the health risks are slim5.

 Trihalomethanes (THMs)

 THMs are chemicals that are formed when chlorinated water comes into contact with organic substances.
-Since it is a highly volatile contaminant that degrades in the air, its concentration in the drinking water system can vary depending on the methods and products that are used to treat it.
+Since it is a highly volatile contaminant that degrades in the air, its concentration in the drinking water network can vary depending on the ways and products that are used to treat it.

 In Quebec, water is treated and analyzed so that the annual average THM in water does not exceed 80mg per liter.
 This regulation is the strictest in Canada.
-Since the permitted amount of THMs in water is low, very large amounts would have to be consumed over several years to notice the effects on the body6.
+Since the allowable quantity of THM in water is low, very large amounts would have to be consumed over several years to notice its effects on the body6.

 Microplastics